Wickso/PMAL/README.md

 The only dependencies are:
 - Compiler capable of C++ 20 (LLVM > GCC > MSVC)
 - CMAKE (version 3.30 or later)
-- Ninja build tool (optional as CMAKE needs ninja or unix makefile generators for clangd to play nice)
+- Ninja build tool (optional as CMAKE needs ninja or unix makefile generators for clangd to play nice): really only needed if you plan on adding to the code

 Should be platform agnostic and majority of distros of Linux should play nice too.
 **NOTE:** Not supported for windows just yet